kotlin-orm/ktorm-ksp/README.md

 generate Table objects through entity classes, while making entities defined by data classes easier to use, and supports custom extension code generation logic.

-- PS： The project is still in development

 # Feature

 - Just write the entity class and automatically generate the corresponding Table object.
 Support classes defined based